 Understanding how the kimberwick bit functions is crucial for any rider seeking effective communication and control.
 Its unique design blends elements of both snaffle and curb bits, allowing for a range of effects depending on rein position and rider technique.

-Leverage and Curb Action
+Understanding Leverage and Curb Pressure

 The kimberwick bit operates through a combination of direct pressure and mild leverage, making it distinct from simple snaffle bits.
 When reins are attached to the upper slot, the action is closer to a traditional snaffle, producing mostly direct pressure.
 Moving the reins to the lower slot increases leverage, engaging the curb chain or strap and amplifying the pressure on the horse's jaw, chin, and poll.